zaardon/UTS-.Net-Enterprise-Development-Assignment1/BlueConsultingManagementSystem/README FOR PROJECT.txt

 ---------TESTING NOTE-------------
 It is assumed that the tests will be run prior to any data being added, adopting a test-first practice.
-While some aspect will work with the data being changed, others in particular (staff) will not.
+While some aspects will work with the data being changed, others in particular (staff) will not.
 ----------------------------------

 *******************************************************************************************************